 In the first two months after legalization, Colorado made $3.4 million in new tax revenues, with initial projections estimating another $184 million over 18 months.
 As more states legalize cannabis, we could be looking at a $10 billion industry by 2018.
 “Over 10,000 marijuana-industry jobs have been created in Colorado alone,” says Dan Kingston, founder of 420Careers.com, a cannabis job board that posts five to 10 new job listings a week.

 “And thousands more will be created as more states legalize.”
 Kingston, who resides in the medical-marijuana-friendly state of Arizona, has seen firsthand the exponential growth of pot-related jobs.
 “Graduates coming right out of school typically can’t find a job in their field of study, so they’re coming in droves to entry-level jobs in medical marijuana,” he notes.

-, has been in the business of cannabis from the beginning.
+High Times, celebrating its 40th anniversary this year, has been in the business of cannabis from the beginning.
 Taking advantage of the many relationships we’ve cultivated over the years, we recently sent out our first High Times Cannabusiness Survey to determine the financial temperature of the industry; the results are shared here.
 And since so many people want to know how to get a job in the cannabis industry, we’ve compiled ideas and advice on ways to get started.